tataraba/simplesite/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-This repository was prepared as part of a workshop on how to create a python-backed front end, featuring Jinja templates for HTML rendering, TailwindCSS for style, and htmx for pizzazz! 😎
+This repository was prepared as part of a workshop on how to create a python-backed frontend, featuring Jinja templates for HTML rendering, TailwindCSS for style, and htmx for pizzazz! 😎

 The workshop consists of four **Chapters**, each introducing an additional tool on the road to making a beautiful* front end.
 More info below.